 Biography

-An ensemble member of Semperoper Dresden, his roles for this house have included the lead role Abram in the world premiere of Torsten Rasch’s Die andere Frau, Wotan/Das Rheingold and Wanderer/Siegfried, Nekrotzar/Le Grand Macabre, Dr. Schön/Lulu, Jochanaan/Salome, Figaro/Le nozze di Figaro, Leporello/Don Giovanni, Giorgio Germont/La traviata, Colline/La bohème, Scarpia/Tosca, Alfio/Cavalleria rusticana and Tonio/I Pagliacci, Orest/Elektra, Peter/Hänsel und Gretel, Iago/Otello, Creon/Oedipus Rex, Sprecher/Die Zauberflöte, Don Pizarro/Fidelio and the title roles in Cardillac, Macbeth, Der Fliegende Holländer, Rigoletto and Mathis der Maler.
+German bass-baritone Markus Marquardt has earned a distinguished reputation in recent years as a compelling interpreter of both the Italian and the German Heldenbariton repertoire.As a long-standing member of the Semperoper Dresden, he has performed some of his most significant roles, such as Abram in the world premiere of Torsten Rasch’s Die andere Frau, Wotan/Das Rheingold, Wanderer/Siegfried, Nekrotzar/Le Grand Macabre, Dr. Schön/Lulu, Jochanaan/Salome, Figaro/Le nozze di Figaro, Leporello/Don Giovanni, Giorgio Germont/La Traviata, Colline/La Bohème, Scarpia/Tosca, Alfio/Cavalleria rusticana, Tonio/I Pagliacci, Orest/Elektra, Peter/Hänsel und Gretel, Iago/Otello, Creon/ Oedipus Rex, Don Pizarro/Fidelio, and the title roles in Cardillac, Macbeth, Der fliegende Holländer, Rigoletto, and Mathis der Maler.
+In the 2025/26 season, he will perform in Die Zauberflöte, Tosca, and Die Fledermaus, and return to Stadttheater Klagenfurt as Dulcamara in a new production of Donizetti’s L’Elisir d’amore.

-Elsewhere, Markus Marquardt has performed Don Fernando in Fidelio and Doktor in Wozzeck at Teatro alla Scala in Milan, Jochanaan/Salome at Vienna State Opera, the Teatro di San Carlo in Naples and at Oper Köln, Scarpia at Canadian Opera Company in Toronto, Rigoletto, Nabucco, Amfortas/Parsifal and Jochanaan for Oper Stuttgart, Gurrelieder at De Nationale Opera in Amsterdam, Jaroslav Prus/The Makropulos Case, Amonasro/Aida and the title role in Hindemith’s Cardillac, all at Vienna State Opera, Amfortas at Opéra National du Rhin, Wotan in Die Walküre and Nabucco, both at Oper Leipzig, Holländer, Rigoletto and Wanderer in Siegfried, all at Oper Stuttgart, the title role in Gianni Schicchi at Deutsche Oper am Rhein and Count Adorno in Schrecker’s Die Gezeichneten at the Opéra de Lyon.
+Beyond Dresden, he has appeared as Don Fernando/Fidelio and the Doctor/Wozzeck at Teatro alla Scala in Milan, Jochanaan/Salome at the Wiener Staatsoper, Teatro di San Carlo Naples, and Oper Köln, Scarpia/Tosca at the Canadian Opera Company in Toronto and in a wide range of leading roles at the Staatsoper Stuttgart, including Rigoletto, Nabucco, Der fliegende Holländer, Amfortas/Parsifal, Wanderer/Siegfried, and Jochanaan/Salome.
+He has also sung Gurrelieder at De Nationale Opera Amsterdam, Jaroslav Prus/The Makropulos Case, Amonasro/Aida, and Cardillac at the Wiener Staatsoper, Amfortas at Opéra National du Rhin, Wotan/Die Walküre and Nabucco at Oper Leipzig, Gianni Schicchi at Deutsche Oper am Rhein, and Count Adorno in Schreker’s Die Gezeichneten at the Opéra de Lyon.

 ANY PUBLIC USE OF THE ABOVE TEXT IS NOT PERMITTED WITHOUT SPECIFIC AUTHORIZATION OF SOREK ARTISTS MANAGEMENT.